Isotropy testing in spatial point patterns: nonparametric versus parametric replication under misspecification: Simulation study

 \textbf{Tiling} is the most reliable across all compared replication methods in this study.
 It is also the least computationally expensive.
 Some over-rejections at $a=1$ occurred for the test with $K_{cyl, \alpha,\zeta}$ in LGCP on the smaller $W$ (mid-left in Figure~\ref{fig:rates_lgcp}) and in PLCP (middle row in Figure~\ref{fig:rates_plcp}).
 In the latter, however, the difference between the rejection rate and $\alpha^{(T)}$ was smaller than for other replication methods.
+Tiling resulted in under-rejections when $G_{loc,\alpha,\epsilon}$ was used for LGCP, and to a lesser extent for the Gibbs process (top rows in Figures~\ref{fig:rates_lgcp}--\ref{fig:rates_gibbs}).
 In certain instances, tests with tiling were the most powerful among all tests with a correct rejection rate at $a=1$.
 This includes testing with $K_{cyl, \alpha,\zeta}$ in LGCP on the bigger $W$ (mid-right in Figure~\ref{fig:rates_lgcp}) and in the Gibbs process (middle row in Figure~\ref{fig:rates_gibbs}).
 Applying tiling, a user needs to specify the number of tiles $N_{tile}$.
-Varying the number has almost no effect on tests with $G_{loc,\alpha,\epsilon}$ (top row in Figure~\ref{fig:rates_tiling}).
-The power improves slightly when a high $N_{tile}$ is used for clustered LGCP or PLCP, and when a low $N_{tile}$ is used for the Gibbs process.
+Varying the number has very little effect on tests with $G_{loc,\alpha,\epsilon}$ (top row in Figure~\ref{fig:rates_tiling}).
+These tests may under-reject at $a=1$.
+This effect is minimised and the power improved when a high $N_{tile}$ is used for clustered LGCP or PLCP, and when a low $N_{tile}$ is used for the Gibbs process.
 Tests with $K_{cyl, \alpha,\zeta}$ are more sensitive to $N_{tile}$ (middle row).
-For the Gibbs process, the most powerful tests were those with the lowest $N_{tile}$ for the smaller $W$, and with the highest $N_{tile}$ for the larger $W$.
+For the Gibbs process on the smaller $W$, the lowest $N_{tile}$ prevents under-rejections at $a=1$ and improves power.
+For the larger $W$, the best performance is attained for the second-highest $N_{tile}$.
 Testing in clustered patterns with $K_{cyl, \alpha, \zeta}$ may result in increased rejection rates at $a=1$.
 They are minimised by $N_{tile}=9$ for the smaller $W$, and by $N_{tile}=16$ for the larger $W$.
 This shows that low values of $N_{tile}$ generally perform better for tests with $K_{cyl,\alpha,\zeta}$ on clustered patterns.
 Extremely low values, however, may result in poor diversity of replicated patterns leading to reduced power.
 Testing with $\Theta$-spectrum is much less robust to variation in $N_{tile}$, which provides another argument against using this DSS in nonparametric isotropy testing.